3mdeb/verified-boot/verified_boot_app_spec.md

 The application will parse the images of the bootloaders to obtain information about the signatures.
-The application will additionally validate bootloaders using cyrptographic libraries.
-Bootloaders that pass signature checks using are listed for potential trust decisions.
+The application will additionally validate bootloaders using cryptographic libraries.
+Bootloaders that pass signature checks are listed for potential trust decisions.
 For images with unknown but verifiable keys, the application initiates a trust prompt.

 The priority of bootloader processing is determined by `BootOrder` variable prepared by the firmware before launching the application.